Everyone deserves a

 We meet them daily.
 An 80-year-old man who lives alone in a leaky house and barely subsists on $10,000 per year.
 A single mom who can’t afford to move to a better neighborhood even though her young son is afraid to walk home from school because of the crime in their area.
 A family with three teenage kids who are terrified they’ll lose their home to foreclosure because dad got laid-off.
-A couple who needs a temporary place to live because their house burnt down.
+A young family who would like to buy their first home but is worried about predatory lenders.

 St. Mary Development Corporation does not discriminate in housing because of race, color, religion, sex, disability, familial status, national origin or any other locally protected class.

 all residents of southwest Ohio -- especially the economically disadvantaged -- have a decent, affordable

 place to live and become part of a community.